Students as innovators: a digital humanities and GLAM sector collaboration to produce new web-based content through student led projects

 - each member of the group could not have the same first language, or be monolingual in the same language; and

-- not all group members could identify as being the same gender.
+- not all group members could identify as being of the same gender.

 Despite a degree of apprehension from students, we have observed that the best projects have come from the most diverse groups.
 In 2020 when students reflected on the group dynamics many reported that they were pleased to discover their groups had very different skills and backgrounds as it allowed for the projects to be more ambitious, more culturally aware, and more sophisticated in terms of design and content.
 Students in these groups also often create culturally diverse projects, they might include information in more than one language and are more likely to consider Indigenous and non-Western perspectives.